trendy-sand-dance/database/README.md

 <div align=left>

 ## Repo information
-Database holds two tables: user data and game data.
+The database holds two tables: user data and game data.
 User management container only accesses the user data table

 ** if you want to change the structure of the database table(s), you must delete the db file in the database container: src/database/database.db